Wake-induced response of vibro-impacting systems

 \section{Problem definition and governing equations}

 Figure. \ref{fig 1} depicts a SDOF cylinder of diameter $D$ subjected to a cross flow velocity $U$.
 The structure exhibits limit-cycle oscillations due to its interaction with the surrounding wake.
-The motion of the structure is modelled as a linear oscillator $Y(\tau)$ and the periodic lift force acting on the structure is modelled using a Van der Pol oscillator $X(\tau)$ as given by Eq. \eqref{eq 1}.
+The motion of the structure is modelled as a linear oscillator $Y(\tau)$, and the periodic lift coefficient is modelled using a Van der Pol oscillator $X(\tau)$ as given by Eq. \eqref{eq 1}.

 The prime denotes a derivative with respect to the dimensional time $\tau$.
 The mass of the oscillator $m$ is composed of the mass of the cylinder $m_s$ and the fluid-added mass $m_f$ \cite{blevins1977flow}, defined as $m = m_s + m_f$.
 The fluid-added mass is a function of the added mass coefficient $C_m$, density of fluid $\rho$ and $D$, defined as $m_f = C_m \rho D^2 \pi/4$.
 The damping coefficient of the oscillator $\varrho$ comprises damping effects due to the structure $r_s$ and fluid-added damping $r_f$.
 The fluid-added damping is a function of stall parameter $\gamma$, $\rho$, $D$ and frequency $\Omega$, defined as $r_f = \gamma \Omega \rho D^2$.
 In this case, where the structure is undergoing VIV due to cross-flow, $\Omega$ is the frequency of the periodic lift force $\Omega_f$.
 The natural frequency of the structure is defined as $\Omega_s^2 = h/m$ where $h$ is the stiffness of the oscillator. $S$ depicts the lift force acting on the structure due to its interaction with the cross-flow fluid.
-The nonlinearity of the Van der Pol oscillator is governed by $\epsilon$ and $F$ denotes the effects of the structure's motion on the wake dynamics.
-Using the non-dimensional mass ratio $\mu = m/\rho D^2$, the Strouhal number $S_t = \Omega_f D/2 \pi U$, the damping ratio $\xi = r_s/2 m \Omega_s$, dimensionless displacement of the structure $y = Y/D$, dimensionless time $t = \Omega_f \tau$, and $\delta = \Omega_s/\Omega_f$, $s = S/m \Omega_f D$, $f = F/D \Omega_f$, Eq. \eqref{eq 1} can be non-dimensionalized as
+The nonlinearity of the Van der Pol oscillator is governed by $\epsilon$, and $F$ denotes the effects of the structure's motion on the wake dynamics.